 Trade Trend Reversals With the Awesome Oscillator

 The Awesome Oscillator identifies the strengths and weaknesses of a market trend.
 It helps in analysing if the markets are going to continue or reverse.
 Based on this information, traders place long or short orders.
-Start trading with Blueberry Markets, a forex trading platform in Australia, to use several such indicators together to receive confirmed market signals.
+Start trading with Blueberry Markets, a global forex trading platform, to use several such indicators together to receive confirmed market signals.
 Sign up for a live trading account or try a risk-free demo account.

 Guide to Utilizing a No Stop-loss Trading Strategy in Forex

 Stop-loss orders can sometimes make a trade order restrictive, which could eventually lead traders to get out of a trade prematurely due to a false market signal.